-Metaplastic Breast Carcinoma
+Metaplastic Breast Cancer

-Metaplastic breast carcinoma (MpBC) is a rare form of breast cancer in which there is a mixture of malignant mesenchymal and epithelial elements.
-Metaplastic breast cancers are really quite rare, accounting for only about 0.02% of all breast cancers.
-Metaplastic breast carcinoma is an aggressive cancer, and tends to present at a more advanced stage and has a high propensity for local recurrence.
+This type of breast cancer is really quite rare, accounting for only about 0.02% of all breast cancers.
+Metaplastic breast carcinoma is an aggressive cancer and tends to present at a more advanced stage and has a high propensity for local recurrence.